awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 **To prepare your customer gateway**

-1. Determine the device you'll use as your customer gateway\.
-For more information about the devices that we've tested, see [Amazon Virtual Private Cloud FAQs](http://aws.amazon.com/vpc/faqs/#C9)\.
-For more information about the requirements for your customer gateway, see the [AWS Site\-to\-Site VPN Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/)\.
+1. Determine the device you'll use as your customer gateway device\.
+For more information, see [Your customer gateway device](https://docs.aws.amazon.com/vpn/latest/s2svpn/your-cgw.html) in the *AWS Site\-to\-Site VPN User Guide*\.

-1. Obtain the Internet\-routable IP address for the customer gateway's external interface\.
+1. Obtain the Internet\-routable IP address for the customer gateway device's external interface\.
 The address must be static and may be behind a device performing network address translation \(NAT\)\.

 1. If you want to create a statically\-routed Site\-to\-Site VPN connection, get the list of internal IP ranges \(in CIDR notation\) that should be advertised across the Site\-to\-Site VPN connection to the virtual private gateway\.
-For more information, see [Route Tables and VPN Route Priority](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html#vpn-route-priority) in the *AWS Site\-to\-Site VPN User Guide*\.
+For more information, see [Route tables and VPN route priority](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html#vpn-route-priority) in the *AWS Site\-to\-Site VPN User Guide*\.

-For information about how to use the VPC wizard with IPv4, see [Getting Started with IPv4 for Amazon VPC](getting-started-ipv4.md)\.
+For information about how to use the VPC wizard with IPv4, see [Getting started with IPv4 for Amazon VPC](getting-started-ipv4.md)\.

-For information about how to use the VPC wizard with IPv6, see [Getting Started with IPv6 for Amazon VPC](get-started-ipv6.md)\.
+For information about how to use the VPC wizard with IPv6, see [Getting started with IPv6 for Amazon VPC](get-started-ipv6.md)\.